bnediction/reprogramming-with-bonesis/paper.md

 +++

 In order to evaluate the scalability on realistic BNs, we use the benchmark constituted by <cite data-citet="Moon22"><a href="https://doi.org/10.1016/j.ejor.2021.10.019">Moon et al. (2022)</a></cite> to evaluate the reprogramming of fixed points (P1).
 Their benchmark gathers 10 locally monotone BNs and 1 non-monotone one, that BoNesis cannot address.
 The dimension of the 10 BNs are respectively 14, 17, 18, 20, 28, 32, 53, 59, 66, and 75.
 For each of these models, a target marker for reprogramming has been defined from the corresponding published studies.
-Moreover, a subset of nodes have been declared as uncontrollable to avoid trivial solutions.
+Moreover, a subset of nodes has been declared as uncontrollable to avoid trivial solutions.
 We used this benchmark to evaluate the scalability of the P1 and P3 implementation we propose in this paper.

 For these 10 models, we applied the P1 and P3 reprogramming for different maximum number of simultaneous perturbations (denoted $k$ in the previous sections), up to $k=6$.
 In each case, we measured the time for the first solution, for listing up to 100 solutions, and for listing all the solutions, with a timeout of 10 minutes.
 The experiments have been performed on an Intel(R) Xeon(R) processor at 3.3Ghz with 16BG of RAM.\